getgrav/grav-learn/pages/07.cli-console/01.grav-cli/docs.md

 Grav comes with a built-in command-line interface (CLI) which can be found at `bin/grav`.
 The CLI is extremely useful for running recurring tasks such as **clearing the cache**, making **backups**, and more.

 Accessing the CLI is a simple process but you need to use a **terminal**.
-On a mac this is called `Terminal`, on windows its called `cmd` and on Linux its just a shell.
+On a mac this is called `Terminal`, on windows, it's called `cmd` and on Linux, it's just a shell.
 UNIX style commands are not natively available in Windows cmd.
 Installing the [msysgit](http://msysgit.github.io/) package on a Windows machine adds [Git](http://git-scm.com/) and Git BASH, which is an alternative command prompt that makes UNIX commands available.
 If you are accessing your server remotely, you most likely will use **SSH** to remotely log in to your server.
 Check out this [great tutorial for more information on SSH](http://code.tutsplus.com/tutorials/ssh-what-and-how--net-25138).

-Although some operations can be performed manually, by _relying_ on the CLI, these tasks could be automated via _cron-jobs_ that run daily.
+Although some operations can be performed manually, by _relying_ on the CLI, these tasks could be automated via _cronjobs_ that run daily.

 To get a list of all the commands available in Grav, you can run the command: